Thursday, 15 November 2012

 Note: I'm not affiliated in any way with Professor Noakes, nor am I endorsing his eating plan, which remains contentious.

-Personally, I find myself drifting closer and closer to its general principles because I love eating this way.
+However, I find myself drifting closer and closer to its general principles because I love eating this way.
 I've never been a great fan of starchy, sugary things anyway, and every time I've embarked on a low-carb diet I've shed kilos quickly.
 However, I freely admit that I've put some of the lard on again: it's difficult to sustain this diet for more than a month at a time, when thunderous cravings for mashed potatoes, wine gums (oh, okay, wine) and chocolate set in.

 If you'd like to know more about how to follow this low-carb lifestyle, I can recommend this article by Professor Noakes.

-Cottage Cheese, Herb and Olive Oil Smothering Dip (See picture, above.)
-A useful, all-purpose, very garlicky cold sauce that packs a powerful flavour punch.
+Cottage Cheese, Herb and Olive Oil Smothering Dip A useful, all-purpose, very garlicky cold sauce that packs a powerful flavour punch.
 Pour it all over whatever you're eating hot, and the warmth of the chicken, fish, steak or veggies will release the aromatic flavours of garlic, herbs and olive oil.
 I always keep a lidded plastic container of this in my fridge and use it in place of mayonnaise.

 Oven-Roasted Ratatouille I make a huge tray of this at least once a week in summer, because everyone in my family loves it hot and topped with grated Parmesan.
 It also makes brilliant leftovers: enjoy it cold, with shavings of Parmesan or cubes of feta cheese or shredded fresh basil.
 Or whizz it up with some vegetable stock to make a soup or a sauce for pasta.

-Lemony Green Beans with Frizzled Prosciutto, Fried Breadcrumbs & Aïoli Strictly speaking, you should leave out the fried breadcrumbs if you're on a low-carb diet.
-Then again, what harm can a tablespoon of crumbs really do?
-This is a dreamy combination and one of my family's favourite vegetable recipes.
+Strictly speaking, you should leave out the fried breadcrumbs if you're on a low-carb diet.
+In the picture above, I've used toasted flaked almonds instead of breadcrumbs.
+This is a dreamy combination and one of my family's favourites.

 Marinated Mushrooms with Green Beans and Feta I first learned how to make marinated mushrooms when I was twelve years old, and here I've adapted the recipe to bulk it out with squeaky-fresh green beans and feta cheese.